brandlab-au/confusionApp/README.md

 ## This project utilizes grunt
 **grunt serve**
 Projet utilizes angular
+active files in app dir

-This site was built using [angularRoute bower install angular-router -S](http://bower.io/)
+This site was built using [angularRoute bower install angular-router -S](http://bower.io/) Active files in app dir
 - The 3 html pages are not showing using ng-view
 - Controller setup MenuController
 - Data in services js